-Project Site Location: The areas proposed for mosquito source reduction work include a range of tidal marsh habitats that occur within the Mosquito Abatement Districts (MAD) for Alameda, Napa, Marin, Solano, San Mateo and Sonoma Counties (see Figure 1).
+Project Site Location: The areas proposed for mosquito source reduction work include a range of tidal marsh habitats that occur within the Mosquito Abatement Districts (MAD) for Alameda, Napa, Marin, San Mateo and Sonoma Counties (see Figure 1).

-Project Site Description: The specific project sites for each MAD's work varies throughout the San Francisco Bay Area, but generally consists of tidal marsh dominated by pickleweed along the shoreline below the high tide line.
-There are also some interspersed areas within the tidal marshes and along the fringe where upland shrubby plants such as coyote brush dominate.
-Research has shown that salt marsh plant productivity and diversity near ditches increases due to reduced water table height and groundwater salinity.
+Project Site Description: Each of the county MADs have specific project sites for work activities throughout the San Francisco Bay Area, and are generally located in tidal marsh habitats dominated by pickleweed along the shoreline below the high tide line.
+There are also some interspersed areas within the tidal marshes and along their fringing uplands where shrubby plants, such as coyote brush, dominate.
 All proposed work will take place in previously authorized areas for water circulation ditch maintenance.

-Project Description: Mosquito and Vector Control Agencies are seeking authorization to work in tidal marsh areas in an effort to reduce breeding habitat for The maintenance of existing circulation mosquitoes. ditches, which are designed to increase tidal circulation through shallow connectors between natural tidal channels and ponds where mosquito breeding occurs, will help in the reduction of mosquito larvae in areas that may otherwise pond.
-This method protects public health and safety while minimizing intrusion and the need for pesticide applications in biologically sensitive areas.
-The maintenance is carried out only in localized areas in which mosquito breeding has been documented.
-As shown in the attached drawings, the following activities would be authorized under the permit:
+Project Description: Mosquito and Vector Control Agencies are seeking authorization to conduct maintenance activities of previously excavated MAD ditches in tidal marsh areas in an effort to reduce breeding habitat for mosquitoes.
+The Reissuance of RGP 4 will allow the MADs to maintain existing ditches, which were designed increase tidal circulation through shallow connectors between natural tidal channels and ponds where mosquito breeding occurs, reducing the prevalence of mosquito larvae in areas that may otherwise pond.
+This method protects public health and safety, while minimizing intrusion and the need for pesticide applications in biologically sensitive areas.
+The maintenance would be carried out only in localized areas in which mosquito breeding has been documented.
+The following activities would be authorized under the permit:

-- Maintenance of existing, currently serviceable water circulation ditches.
-Maintenance does not include any modification that changes the character, scope, or size of the original ditch design; - Sidecasting of fill incidental to the removal of debris, weeds, and emergent vegetation in the natural channels where normal water circulation is impeded such that mosquito breeding can occur; - 3.
-Filling of existing, nonfunctional water circulation ditches to the extent necessary to achieve the required water circulation dynamics and restore ditched wetlands.
+- 1. Maintenance of existing, currently serviceable water circulation ditches.
+Maintenance does not include any modification that changes the character, scope, or size of the original ditch design; - 2.
+Sidecasting of fill incidental to the removal of debris, weeds, and emergent vegetation in the natural channels where normal water circulation is impeded such that mosquito breeding can occur. sidecasting would occur outside of the ditches but potentially within tidal marsh habitat; and - 3.
+Filling of existing, nonfunctional water circulation ditches to the extent necessary to improve tidal influence in the marsh and improve water circulation dynamics in the remaining ditches.

-The following conditions will apply to the permit:
+The following conditions would apply to the permit: